0-v-0/genaiscript/examples/action/README.md

-# action-poem action
+# action action

-A custom GitHub Action that runs the script `action-poem`.
+A custom GitHub Action that runs the script `action`.

 This is the description

 ## Inputs

 - `github_token`: GitHub token with `models: read` permission at least. (required)
-- `github_issue`: GitHub issue number to use when generating comments.
 - `debug`: Enable debug logging.

 ## Outputs